johnerick89/Senior-Engineer-AI-Digital-Health-Skills-Assessment/ASSUMPTIONS.md

 - **No historical repricing.** Changing list prices in `token_pricing.py` does not rewrite old `chat_messages` / `usage_events` rows.
 - **No per-message cost chips in the chat UI (v1).** Thread totals live in a footer; app-level rollups live on `/usage`.
 - **Chainlit is not linked from the Next.js nav (current).** Nav is Chat /Upload / Usage / Assignment.
 Chainlit remains an independent surface on port `8000`.
 Deep-linking from nav (and surfacing its URL via `frontend/src/config/`) is optional later.
+- **No single-document detail API or reprocess.** `GET /documents/{id}` and re-ingest were scoped out; list + delete cover the upload-page needs.
+- **Deleting a document while `status=processing` is allowed.** Simpler than blocking; an in-flight ingest writing after delete should fail harmlessly against a missing parent.

 ---